alicelovescake/behind-the-stand/_episodes/episode-1-say-yes-ask-questions-later.md

 Today, Mariana is a mentor in the [UBC CORE Entrepreneurship program](https://www.start.entrepreneurship.ubc.ca/).
 Her mission in life is to inspire everyone to dare to live their life to the fullest!

+# Takeways

-## Take-aways: Mariana's tips for entreprenuers?
+## Mariana's tips for company-builders?

 1. Build your **network** and keep your contacts in an organized way so they can be a click away.
 2. Check out **Seth Godin**, a guru in marketing.
 Highly recommend his book "This is Marketing" to find your tribe.